Wer-Wolf/i8kutils/README.md

     meson test

 This will execute some basic tests and print the results.
-Please note that those test only test the basic hardware tcl modules, not the applications.
+Please note that those test only test the installed tcl modules used for hardware access, not the applications itself.

 CONTRIBUTORS
 ============

-Contributors are listed here, in alphabetical order.

 * Pablo Bianucci <pbian@physics.utexas.edu>
     * support for /proc/acpi